YuanSun-UoM/esm-dev/docs/_sources/index.rst.txt

 .. important::

-   You are viewing the esm-dev documentation by `Yuan Sun <https://yuansun-uom.github.io>`_, sharing code and methods for Earth system modeling in climate research.
+   You are viewing the esm-dev documentation written by `Yuan Sun <https://yuansun-uom.github.io>`_, sharing code and methods for Earth system modeling in climate research.

-   Currently, the author have developed several new functionalities under the supervision of `Keith Oleson <https://scholar.google.com/citations?user=k4_7Io0AAAAJ&hl=en&oi=aoo>`_ and `Zhonghua Zheng <https://zhonghuazheng.com/>`_ for the Community Terrestrial System Model (CTSM).
+   Currently, the author have developed several new functionalities under the supervision for the Community Terrestrial System Model (CTSM) of `Keith Oleson <https://scholar.google.com/citations?user=k4_7Io0AAAAJ&hl=en&oi=aoo>`_ and `Zhonghua Zheng <https://zhonghuazheng.com/>`_.

-   But these are not yet included in the official CTSM repository.
-Users are encouraged to use this documentation for experimental features.
+   But these are not yet included in the official `CTSM code repository  <https://github.com/ESCOMP/CTSM>`_.
+Model users are encouraged to taste these functionalities following the guidance in this documentation.

    Related model source code for out-of-the-box application is open access at `esm-dev_code <https://github.com/YuanSun-UoM/esm-dev_code>`_ with respective branch.